hapax/hapax.github.io/assets/simple-physics.md

 As a little tribute to my city of residence, Vancouver, there is also a running theme of *rain*.

-Hackery is not just about excellence and creativity for their own sake, but has clear pedagogical implications.
-Most people have to wait until grad school to compute viscous drag, estimate urban power usage, or determine the size of the E. coli genome.
-But imagine a world where high school students are so empowered that, given a few hints, a pencil, and a napkin, they could discover it all themselves.
-This world is very close to ours; all we need is a little more hacker spirit in the enjoyment and instruction of physics.

 For more examples, I can't resist plugging [my notes](https://hapax.github.io/outreach) for the [UBC Physics Circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/).